hiwafi/thesis-ais/README.md

 > `conda install --file geron1.txt`
 + This will ensure you have the same packages and versions as used during development.

+The Python version used for this virtual environment is `Python 3.9.15`